-By the time we got to Udaipur, I had filled almost every nook and cranny of our small train accommodation.
-Instead of shopping, I browsed in the workshops adjacent to the City Palace Museum store, and observed craftsmen crushing minerals to make dyes and artists delicately stroking handmade paper.
+By the time we got to Udaipur, I had filled almost every nook and cranny of our Palace on Wheels train accommodation.
+Instead of shopping, I browsed in the workshops adjacent to the City Palace Museum store.
+There, I observed craftsmen crushing minerals to make dyes, and artists delicately stroking handmade paper.

-Vials of Ayurvedic oils, tea, and spices were space-minding buys, and left an exotic whiff in our luggage.
+Vials of Ayurvedic oils, tea, and spices were space-minding buys, and would leave an exotic whiff in our luggage.
 Indian stationery products are particularly attractive especially photo albums and conference folders (with inside pockets) bound in colorful printed cotton or silk.

 Our very last stop after visiting the Taj Mahal was a marble shop: Colorful in-laid tabletops were remarkable, and heavy.

 - Use wisdom!
-Unless excess luggage or shipping expenses are not an issue, you can buy what you did not get from specialized websites.
+Unless excess luggage or shipping expenses are not an issue, you can buy from specialized websites what you didn’t get on your trip.

-- Beware of gypsies selling low quality merchandise.
-And mind your pockets and purses.
+- Beware of gypsies selling low quality merchandise!
+Mind your pockets and purses!

 - Most cities sell the same products, but prices and choices are better in the towns where products are made.

-- Emporiums offer a large choice under one roof but prices are fixed.
+- Government-sponsored emporiums offer a large choice under one roof, but prices are fixed.